Digital Analytics In Marketing: Using Data for Customer Journeys

-Having said this, we would also like to add that simple doesn’t mean the format or the data representation.
-The simplicity refers to its usability and how well it can add value to your decision-making process without requiring you to run an analysis of your analytical report.
+Having said this, we would also like to add that simplicity doesn’t mean the format or the data representation.
+Simplicity refers to its usability and how well it can add value to your decision-making process without requiring you to run an analysis of your analytical report.

 Thus, the focus remains on instilling action that will help you increase your digital marketing ROI and establish more meaningful relationships with your customers and patrons.